 - At least one course for each of the General Education Requirements

-- All requirements for Harpur College (including residency, writing and upper level)
+- All requirements for Harpur College (including residency & the Writing requirement)

 - All requirements for at least one Harpur major